 Don’t miss the homemade Pimento Cheese and Crackers from the Bar Bites menu.
 A large mound of this thick, cheesy mix is paired with crisp, baked crackers—divine.

 The Country Ham Sliders from the “Victuals” list are four small and light buttermilk biscuits, filled with layers of thinly sliced Benton Farms (Tennessee) country ham, and served with apple butter.
 The flavors of the ham bring childhood memories of country ham and red eye gravy.

 Better than your mom’s Breakfast for Supper is this bed of Weisenberger Mills grits surrounding a thick, bone in, grilled Duroc pork chop with a fried farm egg atop.
 One slice of the egg sends the yolk running over the chop and down into the white, thick and creamy, Kentucky grits that are flavor filled—butter, cheddar cheese, salt pepper and cream.
 And from first bite to last of the pork proves tender, tasty and cooked to perfection.
-Kirk achieves such perfection by brining, searing and finishing off these Duroc chops in the oven.
+Such perfection is achieved by brining, searing and finishing off these Duroc chops in the oven.
 Shaker Lemon Pie is the dish for lemon lovers, and I am one!
 This pie is not made of bottled lemon juice.
 It has whole, baked lemon curd and lemon slices.
 To offset the tartness the dish is not only topped with meringue but also served with a large scoop of vanilla ice cream.
 Be sure to get a bite of ice cream on each forkful of pie.
 And the Church Social Chocolate Pie is tall wedge of delicious chocolate pie—just like grandmother used to make.

 Published, B-Metro magazine, December 2009